gazebosim/gz-gui/tutorials/04_layout.md

              encoded `QByteArray`.
 More information
              [here](http://doc.qt.io/qt-5/qmainwindow.html#saveState).
 * `<menus>`: Configure menu options
+    * `<panel>`: Panel menu configuration.
+        * `visible`: Set to false to hide the whole panel and the button to open it.
+        * `default`: Set to false to hide all the default menu options provided by Ignition GUI.
+Downstream projects can always re-add the desired ones.
     * `<file>`: File menu configuration.
         * `visible`: Set to false to hide the whole File menu.
     * `<plugins>`: Plugins menu configuration.